shakil807g/Movies/README.md

 Below are few screen shots of working of app

 ![](1.jpg)
 Left image shows the initial loading state when app is first launched.
 Right image shows list of movies.
-Please note that few images are loaded and few images are waiting for their data to be recived from network.
+Please note that few images are loaded and few images are waiting for their data to be received from network.

 ![](2.jpg)
 Left image shows the state when all the images of currently visible movies are loaded successfully.
 Right image shows the movie detail screen.